KeshUdana/Ticketing_Application/README.md

      - `repository`:
        - `TicketRepository`: Interface for database operations.

-2. **Frontend**:
+3. **Frontend**:
    - Built with Next.js 13 and styled using Tailwind CSS.
    - Chart.js is used to display line graphs showing real-time producer and consumer thread behavior.
+   -Interfaces with the backend via API endpoints.

+*Key Features*

+Line graphs dynamically show thread counts and behaviors.

+Seamlessly connects with the backend running on port 8080.

+Configured to run exclusively on port 3000.
+If prompted to use another port, restart the server until port 3000 is available.

 ---